“Well, the doctor didn’t say anything during my visit, so it must not be a problem.”

 • Focus on health and not weight

 Physicians are in a unique position of being able to change lives through obesity treatment.
-Obesity is the most impactful disease of the 21st century.
-This is an opportunity that we can’t afford to miss.
+Obesity has the most impact of any disease in the world today, and this is an opportunity that cannot be missed.